5 Family Friendly Walks In The UK

 A family walk is a great way to get some fresh air and spend time with your kids and partner - you get to enjoy the countryside and savour a break from work, phones and Peppa Pig!

-We understand that planning and realising a family walk can become more like a military operation than a pleasant stroll, so we have selected five hassle-free walks for you.
+However, we understand that planning and completing a family walk can quickly become a logistical minefield rather than a pleasant stroll, so we have selected five hassle-free walks to help get you started.

 Brockhill Country Park

 Two gravel paths guide you through the ex-country estate, along grassy meadows and around a lake.
 The trails provide plenty of opportunities to spot butterflies, ducks and wildflowers.
 If your children are a little bit older and you are looking for more of a challenge then there is a longer circular walk around the whole park and country lanes.

 At the end of the walk you'll find a café and adventure play area where you can go to grab a cup of tea or let the kids’ burn off any extra energy they may have.
 If you prefer to take your own food, the open field in the middle of the park makes for a good picnic area.

 - How long does it take?
 25 mins blue route, 50 mins red route

 - Distance: Blue route 1.3km, Red route 2.7km

 - Hilly or flat?
 Flat with gentle slopes

 - Parking availability and price: Car park available.
 Mon – Fri £1.50 (all day), weekend and bank hols: £2 (all day)